 Since Emmerich took the production helm, New Line has released such diverse features as the Academy Award-winning blockbuster The Lord of the Rings: Return of the King; 2005’s highest-grossing comedy, Wedding Crashers; The Conjuring, which had the highest-grossing opening weekend ever for an original horror film; Elf; The Notebook; Hairspray; Sex and the City; Journey to the Center of the Earth and Journey 2: The Mysterious Island; He’s Just Not That Into You; Four Christmases; Valentine’s Day; Horrible Bosses; We’re the Millers; 17 Again; and The Hobbit: An Unexpected Journey and The Hobbit: The Desolation of Smaug.
-New Line’s 2014 release slate includes Tammy, Into the Storm, Horrible Bosses 2 and The Hobbit: There and Back Again, the final film in Peter Jackson’s The Hobbit trilogy.
+New Line’s 2014 release slate includes Tammy, Into the Storm, Horrible Bosses 2 and The Hobbit: The Battle of Five Armies, the final film in Peter Jackson’s The Hobbit trilogy.

 Prior to his current post, he held the position of President of Production, to which he was promoted in January 2001.
 A longtime studio veteran, Emmerich also previously served not only as president of New Line Music but also as an accomplished screenwriter and producer who wrote and produced New Line’s sleeper hit Frequency, starring Dennis Quaid and Jim Caviezel.

 Emmerich joined the company in 1992 as a dual development and music executive.
 In his position as president of music, he oversaw the development of numerous platinum- and gold-selling soundtracks for such films as Seven, the first two Austin Powers films, Elf and many more.